Google Play Store and App Store cater to the Android marketplace

 The apps on Google Play are either free or are paid, and can be downloaded directly from the store.

-With all the glitters surrounding, the privacy remains the top concern for the Android users.
-On many occasions, malicious apps were found approved by the Google team, which threatened to breach the user privacy with varying degrees of severity.
+With all the glitters surrounding, privacy remains the top concern for Android users.
+On many occasions, malicious apps were found approved by the Google team, which threatened to breach user privacy with varying degrees of severity.
 So, it always remains a cause for concern for the users.

 The inception of Google Play brought together Android Market, Google Music, and the Google eBookstore under one umbrella.

-All the devices running on the Android operating system support the Google Play.
+All the devices running on the Android operating system support Google Play.